 Others began to question royal prerogative, and their doubts about the Church led them to question the divine right of kings.
 Many of these critics emerged from the colleges of the great European universities.
 The words ‘college’ and ‘colleague’ come from the Latin con + lego, meaning ‘to rule together’.
 Unlike the modern American situation, in medieval Europe a college was a residence hall, where faculty and students lived together, and voted on their membership and governance.
 The emergence of the joint stock company and Protestantism in the 16th century further demonstrated the advantages of equality and shared rule.
 All of these quietly laid the foundations for democracy.

-Scholars disagree about the importance of the Plague on these intellectual and social upheavals.
-But it is interesting that the nexus of the Renaissance, Florence, was hit particularly hard by the pandemic.
+Scholars disagree about the importance of the Plague in these intellectual and social upheavals.
+But it is interesting that the nexus of the Renaissance, Florence, was particularly hard-hit by the pandemic.